matt2718/colorado-qb/_pages/tournaments/nationals.md

 ### MSNCT

-NAQT hosts the [Middle School National Championship Tournament](https:// www.naqt.com/msnct/) (MSNCT), the middle school equlivalent of HSNCT.
+NAQT hosts the [Middle School National Championship Tournament](https:// www.naqt.com/msnct/) (MSNCT), the middle school equivalent of HSNCT.
 Teams can qualify by placing in the top 15% of any middle school tournament that uses NAQT questions.